 Category: Global Mobility News

-ECA International (ECA) has revealed that Zurich is the most expensive city in Europe for expatriates in the latest Cost of Living rankings.
+ECA International (ECA) reveals that the UK is now one of the cheapest countries in Europe for overseas employers according to its latest global Cost of Living Index.